Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 init_pose_joints = [pi*0.472, -pi*0.534, pi*0.064, -pi*0.127, -pi*0.493, -pi*0.021]
 ```

-When joint angle is adjusted, the end effector is placed as Figure number goes here
+When joint angle is adjusted, the end effector is placed as Figure number goes here and the captured image is in figure number goes here.

 <p align='center'><img src=".\image\robot_camera_pose.png" alt="robot_camera_pose.png" style="zoom:53%;" /> Figure Robot position while capturing image </p>

 <p align='center'><img src="https://github.com/Kwak-Jin/IAIA/blob/master/Project/Robot%20Automation/src/captured_images/17.jpg?raw=true" alt="17.jpg" style="zoom: 33%;" /> Figure Image from the view</p>

+The captured image in gomoku algorithm is saved as `captured_image.jpg` and this image is later used in `gomoku_image_processing.py`.
+The most important reason for saving image is debugging.
+Furthermore, saving an image may enables resumption of the program after emergency stop.

 Step 2.
 Detect the game board and warp perspective: